 The two main forms of IBD are Crohn’s disease and ulcerative colitis.
 About one in 10 children has indeterminate colitis, which means that the doctor can’t definitively state whether the IBD is Crohn’s disease or ulcerative colitis.
 Over time, many of these cases are eventually diagnosed as one or the other.
 While there is currently no cure for IBD, regular medications and visits to the doctor can help the vast majority of children feel better and resume many of their regular activities.

 What is VEO-IBD?

-There is also a category of IBD called very-early-onset IBD (VEO-IBD), which is diagnosed in children younger than age six.
+There is also a category of IBD called very-early-onset IBD (VEO-IBD), which is diagnosed in children younger than age 6.
 This rare but serious disease is different from Crohn’s disease and ulcerative colitis and causes severe, debilitating symptoms that don’t typically respond to standard treatments for IBD.
-Infantile IBD, a subset of the disease, affects children under age two.
+Infantile IBD, a subset of the disease, affects children under age 2.
 VEO-IBD is often linked to genetic mutations, which can be identified with a blood test.